isabella232/gimp-book-painting/parametric-brushes.md

 From my tests among both brushes, it results that the parametric is better than its equivalent .gbr, if are thinking in classic dabs, round, square, diamond and variations of shape forms based in spikes.

-_Figure 1 - Simple strokes comparison between parametric and static raster brush with same seed._
+<div style="font-size:small">_Figure 1 - Simple strokes comparison between parametric and static raster brush with same seed._</div>

 The default shapes are round, square and diamond.
 Is also possible create a great variation of the shapes, using the different parameters to control the shape and its aspect (radius, spikes, hardness, aspect ratio, angle and spacing).